mouadja02/streaming-data-project/README.md

-# Real-Time Data-Engineering-Project-on-AWS
+# Real-Time Data Pipeline Project

-This project demonstrates a real-time data engineering pipeline using a modern, scalable tech stack.
-The core idea is to stream data from a public API, process it with Spark, and store it in a data lake on AWS S3.
+A sequential data pipeline that fetches user data from an external API, streams it through Apache Kafka, and processes it with either Apache Spark or a simple Kafka consumer, outputting structured data files.

-## Architecture
+## 🏗️ Architecture

-The architecture is designed to be simple and robust.
-Core services like Kafka and Spark run in Docker, while the data producer and consumer scripts are run locally (e.g., in WSL).
-This provides a flexible development environment.

 ```mermaid
 graph TD;